akaszynski/akaszynski/README.md

 ## Blog & Writing

 Apart from coding, I've also started a blog and you can find my articles at [DEV.to](https://dev.to/akaszynski).
-I hope to write at least once a week.

 ## 🔧 Technologies & Tools
 ![](https:///badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)